Methods in Natural Sciences II

 Module description

-This module provides additional training in the laboratory, field and analytical skills used by scientists to understand the natural world.
-Compulsory for all students on the course, it includes hands-on experience of the scientific methods used in psychology, bioscience, earth science and astronomy, and will equip you with the practical skills and confidence to pursue further study across a range of scientific disciplines.
+In this module we provide you with additional training in the laboratory, field and analytical skills used by scientists to understand the natural world.
+You will gain hands-on experience of the scientific methods used in psychology, bioscience, earth science and astronomy, and be equipped with the practical skills and confidence to pursue further study across a range of scientific disciplines.
 Content includes a mixture of computer, laboratory and field-based exercises by a team of subject-specialist lecturers.

 - Conduct a biological wet-lab experiment involving practical biochemistry and relevant laboratory equipment